woorui/snake/README.md

 The snake is controlled with `w`, `a`, `s` and `d`.It don't support windows (but docker below)

-### Running in the project directory without building, just for test
+### Running in the project directory without building, just for testing
 > go run $(ls -1 *.go | grep -v _test.go)

 ### Installation